carbonbirdman/Triangular2/README.md

 # Triangular searcher

-Scripts create json files which are then served.
+- Scripts create json files which are then served by index.js

-scripts/config.json contains token and factory addresses and rpc url.
+- Use .env to set the path to the configuration file
+- Config files contains tokens, routers and other detail
+- outputs in /data
+- profitable arbs in merged_shortlist_XPID.json

-Use yarn to run the scripts.
+- Use yarn to run the scripts.

-Config file is set using environment variables. require("dotenv").config();
+- First gather token info, then pairs, then routes.

 _yarn tokens_